erikbuild/prusawire-klipper-config/README.md

 For installing MainsailOS (and with that, Klipper) for the first time, please refer to their [installation guide](https://docs-os.mainsail.xyz/getting-started/raspberry-pi-os-based).

+### Upgrading the Einsy Rambo to Klipper - Read this!
+Installing Klipper on the Einsy Rambo board is possible, with extra steps.
+Follow the guide published by the awesome folks at [MyRigs3D](https://myrigs3d.com/blogs/infos/revive-your-prusa-mk3s-with-klipper-1-5-flash-bootloader)!
+We recommend Method 2.

 ### Process

 - Run the following command from your SSH terminal